Digital Nomad Packing List

 While the Aer Dopp Kit 3 looks simple on the outside, it has enough space for the toiletries you need daily.
 It’s rectangular, and its organization doesn’t require as much care when it's time to pack.
 There’s space in the back for bulkier grooming supplies, mesh compartments for bottles and other supplies, and the front pocket is perfect for a toothbrush.

 This Gillette Venus Mini razor is about as small as it gets.
 It’s only available in pink at the time of this video, though if you can get past the look, the packability is hard to beat.
-Despite its small size, it’s still comfortable to hold and doesn’t slip.
+Despite its small size, it’s still comfortable to hold, doesn’t slip, and works with razor heads you can find just about anywhere.

-The Mitty Mini is a great alternative to makeup wipes.
-It’s more sustainable, quick-drying, and saves space in your pack compared to a microfiber towel.
-The shape works well to remove makeup and is gentle on your skin at the same time.
+LastObject's LastRound is a great alternative to makeup wipes.
+It’s more sustainable, lasts for months, and saves space in your pack compared to a microfiber towel.
+The shape works well to remove makeup while still being gentle on your skin.

-With Subtl Beauty’s Build Your Own Stack, you can curate your own makeup palette from concealer to lip and cheek color.
-They come in an easy-to-pack stack, applicator included.
-This means that you don’t have any wasted space or unused makeup, as you can order as many or as few shades as you’d like.
-They accommodate a wide spectrum of skin tones, and you can even search your current makeup brand and shade on their website and they’ll provide you with their closest match.
+With Subtl Beauty’s Stak, you can curate your makeup palette from concealer to lip and cheek color.
+They come in an easy-to-pack stack with an applicator and mirror included.
+You don’t have any wasted space or unused makeup since you can order as many or as few shades as you’d like.
+They accommodate a wide spectrum of skin tones, and you can even search your current makeup brand and shade on their website to find the closest match.

 Fenty Beauty is known for having a color match for every skin tone under the sun, which is why we went with the Eaze Drop Blurring Skin Tint.
 We’re not exaggerating when we say there’s an option for everyone.
 It provides minor, lightweight coverage for everyday wear.
 However, it may take some getting used to if you prefer a full foundation.